-When dependence upon any of these drugs becomes an issue or when drug abuse becomes chronic and creates multiple problems for the teen, a drug rehab program designed to address the needs of teenagers specifically is the best possible choice for recovery.
+When dependence upon drugs becomes an issue it creates problems for teens.
+A drug rehab program designed to address the needs of teenagers is the best choice for recovery.

 Teen Drug Rehab

-Because teens are at a critical developmental stage mentally, physically and emotionally, it’s important that parents choose a rehab program designed specifically for the needs of teens.
+Teens are at a critical developmental stage mentally, physically, and emotionally.
+Therefore, it’s important that parents choose a program designed for the needs of teens.

-The average drug rehab is designed to treat adults who are fully developed mentally, physically and emotionally, and dealing with adult issues.
-Teen drug rehab programs, on the other hand, are designed to include treatments and therapies that take into consideration the developmental stage of the teen and address teen-specific issues.
+The average drug rehab is designed to treat adults who are fully developed mentally, physically, and emotionally.
+In addition, patients are dealing with adult issues.
+Teenage treatment addresses teen-specific issues.

 Why Teenagers Abuse Drugs

 - Peer group influences.
-Peers play a huge role in whether or not teenagers abuse drugs, how often, in what combinations and in what situations.
-If the social unit is accepting of drug use, then the individual is that much more likely to engage in it themselves.
+If the social unit is accepting of drug use, then the individual is more likely to engage.

 - Sexual abuse.
-In a small number of cases, some teenagers use drugs to self-medicate the emotional trauma of sexual abuse by a friend or family member.
+Some teenagers use drugs to self-medicate the emotional trauma of sexual abuse.

 - Self-image issues.
-Many young people (especially teenage girls) suffer from considerable self-esteem and self-image issues during their teen years.
-This can lead to drug abuse for a variety of reasons, be it to fit in with a peer group, escape the emotional pain of poor self-image or (as with stimulant use) to help accelerate weight loss.
+Many suffer from self-esteem and self-image issues.
+In addition, drug use may be to escape the emotional pain of poor self-image.
+Also, drug use could be (as with stimulant use) to accelerate weight loss.

-In order to raise a healthy, drug-free child, it is vital that parents understand the warning signs of drug abuse.
-Kids are experimenting with drugs at younger and younger ages with each generation, and in order to reach out and help these children, parents and educators must know the behaviors that represent warning signs of drug use.
+It is vital that parents understand the warning signs.
+Kids are experimenting with drugs at younger ages.
+Parents and educators must know the warning signs of drug use.

 According to Medline Plus, the most common warning signs include: